MontrealCorpusTools/Montreal-Forced-Aligner/docs/source/installation.rst

 ===

 .. note::
-   Montreal Forced Aligner currently only works on Mac OS X 10.11
+   Montreal Forced Aligner works on Mac OS X 10.11+

 1. Download the zip archive for Mac and unzip the folder to any directory
 2. Open a terminal window